Kentucky Chapter American Academy of Pediatrics

 ________________________________________________________________________________

-There are currently 2 grant funded programs underway, 1 focusing on Bullying Prevention and 1 on Increasing HPV Rates.
+2 grant funded programs have recently been completed: 1 focusing on Bullying Prevention and 1 on Increasing HPV Rates.

 Tap, Temper and Transform: “Ambassatricians” partner with Kentucky teens to reshape their digital landscape, reduce bullying and improve school safety

-The KY AAP is training pediatricians on the most updated information regarding the current teen digital landscape.
-The project aims to build a new and collaborative partnership between teens, pediatricians, and schools (going virtual due to COVID-19).
-Because pediatricians are the most trusted experts regarding the delivery of health information for youth and families, this project aims to capitalize on this influence, pairing pediatrician knowledge and expertise with real world scenarios offered by teens.
-The Chapter will lead this effort by facilitating pediatrician and school partnerships and creating an innovative training concluding with an “Ambassatrician” certificate for pediatrician participants.
+The KY AAP trained pediatricians on the most updated information regarding the current teen digital landscape.
+The project built a new and collaborative partnership between teens, pediatricians, and schools (going virtual due to COVID-19).
+Because pediatricians are the most trusted experts regarding the delivery of health information for youth and families, this project capitalized on this influence, pairing pediatrician knowledge and expertise with real world scenarios offered by teens.
+The Chapter led this effort by facilitating pediatrician and school partnerships and creating an innovative training concluding with an “Ambassatrician” certificate for pediatrician participants.

-The following activity is integral to the project:
+The following activity was integral to the project:

 Completion of a 60 minute online webinar, Getting Teens Talking.
-This training will guide pediatricians through current information on teen digital landscapes while also providing effective strategies for hosting a virtual community teen Roundtable discussion.
+This training guided pediatricians through current information on teen digital landscapes while also providing effective strategies for hosting a virtual community teen Roundtable discussion.

-Upon completion of the webinar, pediatricians will receive an “Ambassatrician” certificate for posting in clinical offices.
-Pediatricians who express an interest in hosting a virtual Roundtable discussion must complete this webinar training.
-Sign up for the On Demand webinar below.
+Upon completion of the webinar, pediatricians received an “Ambassatrician” certificate for posting in clinical offices.
+Pediatricians who evolunteered to host a virtual Roundtable discussion completed e this webinar training.
+(Webinar is no longer active.)

 Roundtable Planning and Event Materials: